 - Import the user data into the system; for example, via CSV import.

-- Print the access codes with the print function in the admin interface.
+- Print the access codes with the print function in the Experience Studio.
 Or export the user data as CSV file; access codes are included in the CSV exports.

 - The app name and the URL of the website where users register